-The increase in interest income was mainly due to a \$121.1 million increase from our Structured Business, primarily due to an increase in our average core interest-earning assets from loan originations exceeding loan runoff, partially offset by a decrease in the average yield on core interest-earning assets.
-The decrease in the average yield was primarily due to lower rates on originations, as compared to loan runoff.
+The increase in interest income was mainly due to a \$476.6 million increase from our Structured Business, primarily due to a significant increase in our average core interest-earning assets from loan originations exceeding loan runoff, along with increases in the average yield on core interest-earning assets.
+The increase in the average yield was primarily due to increases in benchmark index rates, partially offset by lower rates on originations, as compared to loan runoff.

-The increase in interest expense was mainly due to a \$43.5 million increase from our Structured Business, primarily due to an increase in the average balance of our interest-bearing liabilities, due to growth in our loan portfolio and the issuance of additional unsecured debt.
-This was partially offset by a decrease in the average cost of our interest-bearing liabilities, mainly from decreases in LIBOR and the issuances of CLOs at lower rates.
+The increase in interest expense was mainly due to a \$344.2 million increase from our Structured Business, primarily due to an increase in the average balance of our interest-bearing liabilities, due to the significant growth in our loan portfolio and the issuance of additional unsecured debt, along with an increase in the average cost of our interest-bearing liabilities, mainly from increases in benchmark index rates.